turkishrational/mp3play/qemu/readme.txt

 	  -remember: some AC97 audio systems play at 48 kHZ only-

 MP3PTEST.PRG:
-	; Modified MP3PLAY3.PRG to test Interpolation quality for running on QEMU and VirualBOX etc. emulators (disables detected VRA feature to force interpolation and setting AC97 audio play frequency to 48 kHZ.) -trick-
+	: Modified MP3PLAY3.PRG to test Interpolation quality for running on QEMU and VirtualBOX etc. emulators (disables detected VRA feature to force interpolation and setting AC97 audio play frequency to 48 kHZ.) -trick-

 All of above programs has Sound Blaster 16 support.
-Even if SB16 can not play 48 KHZ audio files (limit is 44.1 kHZ).
+Even if SB16 can not play 48 kHZ audio files (limit is 44.1 kHZ).
 I have seen QEMU's virtual SB16 hardware can play 48 kHZ audio.

 I will write FASM variant of MP3PLAY3.PRG (source code: NASM) and MP3PLAY0.PRG will be equilavent of MP3PLAY3.PRG (currently it is same with MP3PLAY2.PRG)

-In fact.. original and these Nocash MP3PLAYERs are not a player only
+In fact.. original and these Nocash MP3PLAYERs are not a player only..
           they are mp3 decoder, mp3 to wav converter and frequency converted playback programs.

-MP3PLAY4.PRG and successors will be different.
+MP3PLAY4.PRG and successors will be different (will go to different way).
 -I will focus on playing in text mode and VGA and VESA VBE mode with wave lighting graphics like as my playwav programs-